yoggy/SendOSC4a/README.md

 SendOSC
 ====
-SendOSC is a simple sending OSC packet tool for Android.
+SendOSC is a simple OSC tool for Android.

 (now under construction...)